10 Sep 2021

 - As Canberra’s population continues to grow, new schools will be built.
 Evelyn Scott School recognises the part that we play in collaborating with the broader system and we have enjoyed working with colleague Foundation Principals and Leadership Teams of new schools.
 This process has been a great example of “the right mix of school led innovation and external assistance and accountability, which has resulted in quality teaching and learning for every student” (ACT Future of Education Strategy).

-(Jackie with the Director General of ACT Education, Katy Haire)
+(Principal Jackie Vaughan with the Director General of ACT Education, Katy Haire)

 (Our School Values)